ludwig-ai/ludwig-docs/src/docs/user_guide.md

   -ssm, --skip_save_model
                         disables saving weights each time the model improves.
-                        By default Ludwig saves weights after each epoch the validation metric imrpvoes, but if the model is really big that can be time consuming.
+                        By default Ludwig saves weights after each epoch the validation metric improves, but if the model is really big that can be time consuming.
 If you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use